kroganlab/RMSQv3/README.md

 Extra actions to perform based on the MSstats results.

 #### Special case: Protein fractionation

 To handle protein fractionation experiments, two options need to be activated

-1. the keys file must contain and additional column named "FractionKey" with the information about fractionation.
+1. The keys' file must contain and additional column named "`FractionKey`" with the information of fractions.
 For example:

 **Raw.file**|**IsotopeLabelType**|**Condition**|**BioReplicate**|**Run**|**FractionKey**
 :-----:|:-----:|:-----:|:-----:|:-----:|:-----: